 Wages Family Compositions: The living wage calculator estimates the living wage needed to support families.
 For single adult families, the adult is assumed to be employed full time.
 For two adult families where both adults are in the labor force, both adults are assumed to be employed full time.
 For two adult families where one adult is not in the labor force, one of the adults is assumed to be employed full time while the other non-wage-earning adult provides full-time childcare for the family's children.
 Full-time work is assumed to be year-round, 40 hours per week for 52 weeks, per adult.
 Families with one child are assumed to have a 'young child' (4 years old).
-Families with two children are assumed to have a 'young child' and a 'child' (9 years old).
-Families with three children are assumed to have a 'young child,' a 'child,' and a 'teenager' (15 years old).
+Families with two children are assumed to have a 'young child,' a 'child,' and a 'teenager' (15 years old).

-APPENDIX B: POSRSECONDARY SUPPLY FOR EACH SECTOR
+APPENDIX B: POSTSECONDARY SUPPLY FOR EACH SECTOR